Fedora31/nhcustom2/README.md

 #deselect hats that came out between 2008 and march 1st, 2013, except
 #if they can be worn by the soldier (along with other classes)
-date:!2008-2013-3-1:class:!Soldier
+date:!2008-01-01/2013-3-1:class:!Soldier

-#finds all the hats containing the string "aaa"
+#find all the hats containing the string "aaa"
 hat:aaa

+#find only the 1st style of the Millennial Mercenary
+hat:millennial mercenary:path:!style

 ```